In 2016, the City celebrated the history of Mosaic Stadium in its final Farewell Season as home to the Saskatchewan Roughriders.

 In the spring of 2017, nearly 400 hours of community programming will continue at the historic stadium.
 Once the new stadium is officially opened, all programming will be transitioned and the decommissioning and demolition process will begin.

 Taking home a piece of century-old history will be possible!
-Watch this space for more information on the sale of assets from the old stadium.

 What does “decommissioning” mean?

 Decommissioning Taylor Field stadium means that all City-owned surplus assets and memorabilia will be disbursed in accordance with City policies.
 Revenue generated through the sale of City-owned assets will offset the cost of demolition.
 Surplus assets will be either removed, reused or sold.

 Saskatchewan Roughrider Football Club (SRFC) will execute the removal and disbursement of its owned assets in accordance with its Lease and License Agreement.

 Cost and method of demolition will be determined once a contractor is selected, along with a detailed safety plan.

 Over the course of this process, we will strive to mitigate and communicate any impacts to the community of the work being performed.

 Since the structure was built in many phases, it’s decommissioning and demolition is anticipated to be a complex process.